Jaishree78/Ei-study-/Exercise-1/README.md

+📂 Design Patterns Implemented
-1. Observer Pattern – Astronaut Task Conflict Notification
+1. 🛰️ Observer Pattern – Astronaut Task Conflict Notification

-Problem
+Problem:
 Astronauts schedule tasks daily.
 If a new task conflicts with an existing one, multiple systems (like Alert System and Log System) must be notified immediately.

-Solution

-Observer Pattern:
+Solution:

-ScheduleManager = Subject
+Subject: ScheduleManager

-AlertSystem, LogSystem = Observers
+Observers: AlertSystem, LogSystem

 When a conflict is detected, all observers are notified automatically.

+🔑 Decouples task scheduling from alerting & logging.

-2. Strategy Pattern – Task Sorting / Payment Switching
+2. 🗂️ Strategy Pattern – Task Sorting / Payment Switching

-Problem
+Problem:

-Astronauts’ daily tasks may need sorting in different ways:
+Astronaut tasks may need sorting in different ways:

-By time (for daily planning)
+By time (daily planning)

-By priority (for emergencies)
+By priority (emergencies)

-By duration (for efficient scheduling)
+By duration (efficiency)

 Hardcoding one sort order would be rigid.

-Solution

-Strategy Pattern:
+Solution:

 SortStrategy interface

-SortByTime, SortByPriority, SortByDuration strategies
+Implementations: SortByTime, SortByPriority, SortByDuration

-TaskSorter context dynamically applies chosen strategy
+TaskSorter context applies the chosen strategy dynamically.

+🔑 Allows switching sorting logic at runtime without modifying core code.

-3. Singleton Pattern – Mission Control Center
+3. 🎯 Singleton Pattern – Mission Control Center

-Problem
+Problem:
 There must be only one Mission Control Center.
-If multiple instances exist, conflicting commands may be sent to the satellite.
+Multiple instances could send conflicting commands to satellites.

-Solution

-Singleton Pattern (Bill Pugh Method):
+Solution (Bill Pugh Singleton):

 MissionControl has a private constructor.

-Inner static Holder class ensures lazy initialization + thread safety.
+Static inner Holder class ensures lazy initialization + thread safety.

+🔑 Guarantees a single, globally accessible Mission Control instance.

-4. Factory Pattern – Creating Astronaut Roles
+4. 👩‍🚀 Factory Pattern – Creating Astronaut Roles

-Problem
+Problem:
 Astronaut roles (Pilot, Engineer, Scientist) must be created dynamically.
 Using new everywhere would be repetitive and hard to maintain.

-Solution

-Factory Pattern:
+Solution:

 Abstract class: Astronaut

 Concrete classes: Pilot, Engineer, Scientist

-Factory: AstronautFactory
+AstronautFactory creates roles based on input.

+🔑 Centralizes and simplifies object creation for different astronaut roles.

-5. Adapter Pattern – Legacy Task Integration
+5. 🔌 Adapter Pattern – Legacy Task Integration

-Problem
+Problem:
 The old NASA system stores tasks as plain text strings.
-The new system requires Task objects with methods.
+The new system requires structured Task objects with methods.
-They are incompatible.

-Solution

-Adapter Pattern:
+Solution:

-LegacyTask = old format
+LegacyTask = old format (plain text)

-Task = new format
+Task = new structured format

-LegacyTaskAdapter bridges old → new
+LegacyTaskAdapter bridges the old system to the new one.

+🔑 Enables backward compatibility while moving to modern systems.

-6. Decorator Pattern – Adding Features to Tasks
+6. ⏰ Decorator Pattern – Adding Features to Tasks

-Problem
+Problem:

-We want to add reminders, logging, or notifications to tasks, but we don’t want to keep changing the Task class.
+We want to add reminders, logging, or notifications to tasks without modifying the core Task class.

-Solution

-Decorator Pattern:
+Solution:

 TaskComponent interface

-BaseTask = core implementation
+BaseTask = core task implementation

 TaskDecorator = abstract wrapper

-ReminderDecorator and LoggingDecorator add extra features dynamically
+ReminderDecorator, LoggingDecorator add features dynamically.

+🔑 Extends functionality at runtime while following Open/Closed Principle.